 Thornton Hill Fort Valley Point-to-Point Races: This newly merged hunt now holds its annual steeplechase and hunter pace events around the first weekend in March at the Thornton Hill Race Course south of Sperryville on U.S. 522, where steeplechase and hunt events have been held for more than 50 years.
 Call 540-987-8338 or visit thorntonhillraces.net for details as the date approaches.

 Fodderstack 10k Classic Race: The annual 10k race course follows the historic hills between the towns of Flint Hill and Washington and has been held for more than 35 years, drawing hundreds of runners of all levels from the region.
 Usually coincides with art festivals in Washington and elsewhere around the county.
-Contact the county administrator at 540-675-5330.
+Register online at www.fodderstack10k.com.

 Rappahannock Historical Society Antiques Appraisal: Annual fundraiser for the historical society features appraisers who will tell you what you have (from the item you brought, or some good photos of it); with food and refreshments.
 For more information, contact Judy Tole at 540-675-1163.

 American Cancer Society Relay for Life: The Relay for Life is a community event in which teams take turns walking in the relay to raise money in the battle against cancer.
 For information, contact Ellen Timbers at 540-987-8402.